 A Divine Archetype can be understood as a model that embodies an aspect of the collective unconscious, complex thought forms, which can be thought of as unconscious organizers of ideas ultimately leading to behaviors.
-Simply put, one can try on different aspects of the divine as easily as slipping on a new sweater by leveraging the associated vibrational pattern embodied within the corresponding essential oil.
+Simply put, one can try on different aspects of the divine by leveraging the associated vibrational pattern embodied within the corresponding essential oil

 With focused work and active intent working with Galangal (Alpinia galangal) will allow one to energetically align with the energetic blueprints held within the vibrations explored below; allowing one to consciously craft personal energies and mold the deepest aspects of Self at will.
 When working with this essential oil set your intent with the aspect(s) you would like to bring into your life.